How is my child’s education funded?

 How can I help the WTPA raise money?

 Of the total amount we raise, our school keeps $50,000 after we cover the expenses of the event.
-Expenses include the t-shirts the children all receive and are a major motivator for the students as well as additional prizes such as class parties.
+Expenses may include t-shirts and additional prizes such as class parties.
 Any excess funds raised go to the RVSD Roundtable, which funds various activities for the school district.

 Birthday Book Club